JaydenTeoh/gopherism/README.md

 - `-tls`: indicates to enable TLS encryption (default: False)
 - `-http`: indicates to create a HTTP server that runs in separate thread (default: False)
 - `-http_port`: port to use for HTTP (default: 8080)
+- `-A`: special handler to include database search and comment section

 To spin up a Gopher client, I am using [VF-1](https://git.sr.ht/~solderpunk/VF-1).
 After running the above CLI command, in a separate terminal, do:
 ```